carpentries/instructor-training/_episodes/24-practices.md

 > ## Organize Your Knowledge
 >
 > Use a concept map or other visual organiser of your choice to connect some of
 > the concepts above.
+You don't have to use them all!
+How are the terms you have
-How are they related to each other?
+> chosen to include related to each other?
 >
 > Work on this on your own.
 There is no "right answer" -- this is about you building
 > up a mental model, moving from "novice" to "competent practitioner".
 >
 > If you feel you have finished organizing your thoughts, try the next exercise.
 >
-> This exercise should take about 10 minutes.
+> This exercise should take about 5 minutes.
 >
 {: .challenge}